Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-transitions.md

 This transition is used to update the commission collected from each rental.

-The `_sender` wallet address is checked to ensure it is owner of the contract.
+The `_sender` wallet address is checked to ensure it is the owner of the contract.

 The [`owners-commission`](dev-rentonzilliqa-mutable-variables#owner-fields) field is updated to `new_commission`.